San Diego Native Milkweed Project

 General Care of Milkweed

 Our native milkweeds are drought tolerant so watering every 1-2 weeks is good for establishing plants but watering requirements are minimal for mature plants.
 Using a top mulch is recommended to conserve moisture and reduce weed competition.

-In the Fall, at the end of October or beginning of November, it is best to cut the milkweed plants down about 1 inch above the ground.
 The plants will go dormant for the winter.
 Keep the soil cool and moist over the months of December, January, and February.
 Don’t water them necessarily, but don’t let the soil dry out.
 Then at the end of February or the beginning of March the plants will reemerge from the soil, re-sprouting from the underground roots.
 At this time you can begin watering the plants as normal.

 You may also see golden aphids on your plants.
 You will want to remove these aphids by squashing them with your fingers or wetting your fingers with water and washing them off.
 The main negative thing that the aphids can do is cover your plants with a black residue, which is a dust mixed with the honeydew that the aphids produce.